-Bread was the key staple food for medieval people and there was a surprisingly wide range of types eaten.
-Basically, different grains made different bread so the type you ate would generally be dictated by the grain grown in your local area.
+Bread was the key staple food in medieval Europe and there was a surprisingly wide range of medieval bread recipes.
+Basically, different grains made different bread.
+So, the type of bread you ate would generally be dictated by the grain produced in your local area.

-The quality of the soil and the type of climate were the biggest influences on what grain was grown.
-People in generally warm, dry areas would eat medieval bread of a very different kind to that eaten by people in colder, wetter areas.
+The quality of the soil and the type of climate were the biggest influences on the type of grain that medieval people could grow.
+Therefore, people in generally warm, dry areas would eat medieval bread of a very different kind to that eaten by people in colder, wetter areas.

-Rye – this made a darker bread.
-Sometimes rye was blended in with wheat to make what was known as maslin.
+Rye – rye made a darker bread.
+Rye bread was common throughout medieval Europe and it is still popular today in countries like Germany.
+Sometimes medieval bakers would blend rye in with wheat to make what was known as maslin.

-Barley – this and other oats were more commonly grown in wet and cold areas.
+Barley – barley and other oats were more commonly grown in wet and cold areas.
+England is a good example and I have my own medieval barley bread recipe which uses ale and honey!

 Types Of Medieval Bread

-There was a variety of names given to bread types and these included:
+There was a variety of names for bread types and these included:

 pandemain – deemed the best as the flour was sifted 2 or 3 times